 I was a sociology and criminal justice major, a pep band leader and an energy policy researcher.
 And I could do it all because I’m a Bluejay.
 Creighton is a formative place for transformative people.

 Sociology and Criminal Justice, College of Arts and Sciences

 Throughout my research experience I learned how to work with my peers and professors in a new academic setting and how to use the people around me to advance my research.
 Sometimes research takes you in a direction you didn’t plan on going, but it ends up being a better direction.
-I plan on using the skills that I honed, such as leadership, data analysis, public speaking and academic writing, as I pursue a career in human resources.
+I am using the skills that I honed, such as leadership, data analysis, public speaking and academic writing, as I pursue a career in human resources.

 This is just a snippet of the many ways Creighton helped me grow and change for the better.